 - Color – Another important factor is the diamond’s color.
 The color can range from D to Z. A diamond with a color “D” does not have any color traces, but a diamond with a color “Z” has a lot of yellowish color traces.

 Buying diamonds can be quite complex as choosing a shape can be a daunting task.
 You are never sure what particular shape the woman in your life will actually adore, and making the wrong decision can be quite disappointing.
-An emerald cut is an excellent choice when it comes choosing a diamond shape, but there are a number of things that you should be taking into account when you decide to buy an emerald cut diamond.
+An emerald cut is an excellent choice when it comes choosing a diamond shape for the engagement ring, wedding ring, but there are a number of things that you should be taking into account when you decide to buy an emerald cut diamond.